davidad/davidad.github.io/source/_posts/2014-04-22-an-osi-layer-model-for-the-21st-century.markdown

-reason to introduce cryptopuzzles is to reduce the efficacy of [Sybil attacks](http://en.wikipedia.org/wiki/Sybil_attack), in which one malicious actor fabricates arbitrarily many identities in order to exceed the Byzantine fault tolerance threshhold and control the system.
+reason to introduce cryptopuzzles is to reduce the efficacy of [Sybil attacks](http://en.wikipedia.org/wiki/Sybil_attack), in which one malicious actor fabricates arbitrarily many identities in order to exceed the Byzantine fault tolerance threshold and control the system.
 However, these attacks can also be mitigated by requiring crypto-puzzles only for joining the network (as in [S/Kademlia](http://www.researchgate.net/publication/4319659_SKademlia_A_practicable_approach_towards_secure_key-based_routing/file/72e7e524ad3e97d67d.pdf)),